-We estimate the elasticity of substitution across tasks, σ , and the share of skilled tasks, β_2 , to minimize the distance between the model's implied distributions of labor shares and the distributions in the data, shown in Figure 5a for unskilled (k = 1) and Figure 5b for skilled (k = 2).
+Elasticity of substitution and skilled-task share.
+We find the σ and β_1 that minimize the distance between the model's implied distributions of the shares of skilled and unskilled labor and those in the data, shown in Figures 6a and 6b.
 While our model doesn't deliver closed-form expressions for these distributions, they're easy to simulate (as described in Appendix C.1).
-The parameter β_2 is identified by the upper support of the distributions of labor shares.
-The identification of σ is more subtle.
+The parameter β_1 is informed by the upper support of the distributions of labor shares.
+Finding σ is more subtle.
 If $\sigma = 1$, given m, the distributions of labor shares are binomial with probability of "success" $1 - \varpi{k,n}$ for k = 1, 2.
-A higher σ gives a firm more leeway to substitute its spending into tasks with lower cost inputs, generating the smoother distribution we observe.
+A higher σ gives a firm more leeway to substitute its spending into tasks with lower cost inputs, generating the smoother distributions we observe.